|

 - OP is confused: why are there 'better things' when the 'bad thing' is working?
 Is the 'bad thing' bad?
 What does 'bad' mean?

-- Engineer tries 1 more time to explain why the 'better thing' really is better.
+- Engineer tries one more time to explain why the 'better thing' really is better.

-I took the liberty of adding the last step to ensure the madness never ends...
+(Note: I added the last step to ensure the madness never ends...)

 |